Looking for the easiest path to a college degree? Here are the easiest college majors for getting your bachelor’s degree.

 A religious study major focuses on learning different religions while drawing from other disciplines like theology, history, anthropology, literature, language, philosophy, sociology, and political science.

-The only difficult thing with a religious studies major is that it is hard to choose a career path because this area of study is not designed with any clear goal in mind.
+The difficult thing with a religious studies major is choosing a career path, because this area of study is not designed with any clear job in mind.

 7. Communications

-There are several career paths to follow as a communications major, like public relations specialists, marketing or advertising, editors, and reporter, among others.
+There are several career paths to follow as a communications major, like public relations specialists, marketing or advertising, editors, journalists, etc.

 8. History

-A history major has excellent research and critical thinking skills and can choose various career paths besides teaching history.
+A history major should have excellent research and critical thinking skills.

 9. Healthcare Administration